tderrien/FEELnc/README.md

       -k,--kmer="1,2,3,6,9,12"                     Kmer size list with sizes separated by ',' as string [ default "3,6,9" ], the maximum value for one size is '15'
       -o,--outname="./"                     Output filename [ default infile_name ]
+      --outdir="./"                         Output directory [ default current directory ] -m,--mode                             The mode of the lncRNA sequences simulation if no lncRNA sequences have been provided.
+The mode can be:
+                                                    'shuffle'   : make a permutation of mRNA sequences while preserving the 7mer count.
+Can be done on either FASTA and GTF input file;
+                                                    'intergenic': extract intergenic sequences.
+Can be done *only* on GTF input file.
-      --outdir="./"                         Output directory [ default current directory ] -s,--sizeinter=0.75                   Ratio between mRNA sequence and non-coding intergenic extracted region sizes [default 0.75 ]
+      -s,--sizeinter=0.75                   Ratio between mRNA sequence and non-coding intergenic extracted region sizes [default 0.75 ]
       --learnorftype=1                      Integer [0,1,2,3,4] to specify the type of longest ORF computation [ default: 1 ] for learning data set.
 If the CDS is annotated in the .GTF, then the CDS is considered as the longest ORF, whatever the --orftype value.
                                                     '0': ORF with start and stop codon;